 You can spot these errors by requesting an “itemized bill” from your your healthcare provider and then going over each line of the bill with your doctor or clinic.
 You may be surprised by what you find.

-David Holt is a healthcare attorney and cofounder of CutMedicalBills.com – an online training course to help Americans negotiate medical bills themselves and prevent large future medical bills.
+Guest post by David Holt, a healthcare attorney and cofounder of CutMedicalBills.com – an online training course to help Americans negotiate medical bills themselves and prevent large future medical bills.
 When not lawyering, David enjoys exploring the Minnesota outdoors and a game of Cribbage.

 This article is referencing current medical bills, or bills that are still with your healthcare provider and have not been sent to collections.